ulixee/platform/server/docs/Overview/Introduction.md

 })();
 ```

-To refer to this server in a Hero client, you would use the connection you created in the Hero constructor.
+To refer to this server in a Hero client, you can supply the host string to the constructor.

+NOTE: connection details on a local machine are optional.
+If you don't supply any connection detail, Hero and Databox will connect to the local host.

 ```js
 import Hero from '@ulixee/hero';